homepods/klipper/moonraker/README.md

 #  are calculated using the value defined by tick_time (See below for more
 #  information).
 Default is 250ms.
 ```
-By default the server listens on all interfaces, port 7125.
-Using 8080 works
-well for testing if you want to run Octoprint alongside Klippy's webserver
-(just make sure you stop webcamd if you are using it).

 The "status tiers" are used to determine how fast each klippy object is allowed
 to be polled.
 Each tier is calculated using the `tick_time` option.
 There are